mikedane/giraffeacademy.com/content/web-development/html/5-comments.md

 seo_title: "Comments | HTML | Mike Dane"
 subheader:
      greeting: HTML - Build a Website
      description: This course covers the basics of building a website using HTML.
-Work your way through the videos and we'll teach you everything you need to know to create a basic website!
+Work your way through the videos/articles and I'll teach you everything you need to know to create a basic website!
 description: This tutorial covers how to use comments in HTML.
 author: Mike Dane
 image: comments.png